yzemaze/carcassonne-probabilities/README.md

 10. A will succeed in roughly 64.34% of cases.
 (Switching the method to ```Calculation``` would result in 64.29%.)

 ## Feedback, problems, ideas etc.
-Please start a [discussion](https://github.com/yzemaze/carcassonne-probabilities/discussions) or contact me on BGA.
+Please start a [discussion](https://github.com/yzemaze/carcassonne-probabilities/discussions) or contact me on BGA or Discord.